 What is a bank line?

-A “bank line” or a “Line of Credit” (LOC) is a kind of loan that is extended to an individual, corporation, or government entity, by a bank or other financial institution.
-This type of credit is different from term loans such as housing mortgages or car loans applied for by borrowers.
+A “bank line” or a “Line of Credit” (LOC) is a kind of financing that is extended to an individual, corporation, or government entity, by a bank or other financial institution.
+This type of credit is different from term loans such as housing mortgages or car loans.
 Usually, the borrowers of an LOC can access the funds at any time as long as the agreed credit limit is not exceeded and timely minimum payments are diligently made.

 What are the types of Bank Line?

-Secured LOC – property or equity in a property serve as the collateral for this LOC.
-In case of default on the loan payment, the lender has the ability to recover the money when the property is sold.
+Secured LOC – Property or other assets serve as the collateral for this LOC.
+In case of default on the loan payments, the lender has the ability to recover the money by selling the collateral it holds for the loan.

-Home Equity (HELOC) – typically used for large purchases, such as home improvements and vehicles.
+Home Equity (HELOC) – Typically used for large purchases, such as home improvements.
 The amount of funds that can be borrowed under an HELOC is based on a percentage of the appraised value of the home, less the amount still owed.
 There is a draw term, which means that funds can only be taken out during a set period of time.

-Business LOC – extended to clients who operate a business.
+Business LOC – This is extended to clients who operate a business.
 Collateral is not often required, but banks are stringent on qualifications.
-Some financial institutions accept inventory and accounts receivable to back-up the LOC.
+Some financial institutions accept inventory and accounts receivable as collateral to back up the LOC.

-Personal LOC – extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
-In contrast to a credit card, this personal line of credit has a lower interest rate, no grace period or reward for early payment, no charge for cash advances, and the balance is transferable between accounts.
+Personal LOC – Extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
+In contrast to a credit card, this personal line of credit usually has a lower interest rate, no grace period or reward for early payment, and no charge for cash advances.

 What is the Purpose of a bank line?